Probability Distributions Computed by Autoregressive Transformers: Introduction

 In \cref{sec:preliminaries}, we define notational preliminaries.
-We then (\cref{sec:transformers}) define the classes of transformers we consider, and show how they can be used as classifiers and as autoregressors.
-We then (\cref{sec:formalisms}) introduce two other formalisms, deterministic finite automata (DFAs) and linear temporal logic ($\LTL$), and show how they can also be seen as instantiations of the framework we showed for transformers.
+We then (\cref{sec:transformers}) define the classes of transformers we consider and how they can be used as classifiers and as autoregressors.
+We do this by introducing the notion of a \defn{state encoder}, and in \cref{sec:formalisms} show how two other formalisms, deterministic finite automata (DFAs) and linear temporal logic ($\LTL$), can also be seen as state encoders and therefore can be used as classifiers and autoregressors.
 Then (\cref{sec:expressivity}), using \LTL{}, we investigate the expressive power of transformers as both classifiers and autoregressors, yielding the results shown in \cref{fig:results}.